leios/SoME_Topics/.github/ISSUE_TEMPLATE/TOPIC_SEEKING_PRODUCER.md

 ---
-name: Collaboration Request
+name: Topic seeking a producer
-about: Seeking someone to help produce a math explainer
+about: Template for domain experts and teachers seeking a collaborator to create a piece of online math exposition.
 ---

 <!--